saltstack/salt/doc/topics/development/contributing.rst

    echo "Made sys.doc inform when no minions return" > changelog/123.fixed

 And that’s all that would go into your file.
-When it comes to your commit message, it’s usually a good idea to add other information - what does a reviewer need to know about the change that you made?
-If someone isn’t an expert in this area, what will they need to know?
+When it comes to your commit message, it’s usually a good idea to add other information, such as

+- What does a reviewer need to know about the change that you made?
+- If someone isn’t an expert in this area, what will they need to know?

 This will also help you out, because when you go to create the PR it will automatically insert the body of your commit messages.